Clinical neuropsychology: History

 The relationship between human behavior and the brain is the focus of clinical neuropsychology as defined by Meir in 1974.
-There are two subdivisions of clinical neuropsychology which draw much focus; organic and environmental natures.
+There are two subdivisions of clinical neuropsychology that draw much focus: organic and environmental natures.
 Ralph M. Reitan, Arthur L. Benton, and A.R.
-Luria are all past neuropsychologists whom believed and studied the organic nature of clinical neuropsychology.
+Luria are all past neuropsychologists who believed in and studied the organic nature of clinical neuropsychology.
 Alexander Luria is the Russian neuropsychologist responsible for the origination of clinical psychoneurological assessment after WWII.
 Building upon his originative contribution connecting the voluntary and involuntary functions influencing behavior, Luria further conjoins the methodical structures and associations of neurological processes in the brain.
 Luria developed the 'combined motor method' to measure thought processes based on the reaction times when three simultaneous tasks are appointed that require a verbal response.
-On the other side, environmental nature of clinical neuropsychology did not appear until more recently and is characterized by treatments such as behavior therapy.
-The relationship between physical brain abnormalities and the presentation of psychopathology is not completely understood, but this is one of the questions which clinical neuropsychologists hope to answer in time.
-In 1861 the debate over human potentiality versus localization began.
-The two sides argued over how human behavior presented in the brain.
-Paul Broca postulated that cognitive problems could be caused by physical damage to specific parts of the brain based on a case study of his in which he found a lesion on the brain of a deceased patient who had presented the symptom of being unable to speak, that portion of the brain is now known as Broca's Area.
-In 1874 Carl Wernicke also made a similar observation in a case study involving a patient with a brain lesion whom was unable to comprehend speech, the part of the brain with the lesion is now deemed Wernicke's Area.
-Both Broca and Wernicke believed and studied the theory of localization.
+On the other side, the environmental nature of clinical neuropsychology did not appear until more recently and is characterized by treatments such as behavior therapy.
+The relationship between physical brain abnormalities and the presentation of psychopathology is not completely understood but is one of the questions that clinical neuropsychologists hope to answer in time.

+In 1861, the debate over human potentiality versus localization began.
+The two sides argued over how human behavior is presented in the brain.
+Paul Broca postulated that cognitive problems could be caused by physical damage to specific parts of the brain based on a case study of his in which he found a lesion on the brain of a deceased patient who had presented the symptom of being unable to speak; that portion of the brain is now known as Broca's area.
+In 1874, Carl Wernicke also made a similar observation in a case study involving a patient with a brain lesion who was unable to comprehend speech; the part of the brain with the lesion is now deemed Wernicke's area.
+Both Broca and Wernicke believed in and studied the theory of localization.
 On the other hand, equal potentiality theorists believed that brain function was not based on a single piece of the brain but rather on the brain as a whole.
-Marie J.P Flourens conducted animal studies in which he found that the amount of brain tissue damaged directly affected the amount that behavior ability was altered or damaged.
-Kurt Goldstein observed the same idea as Flourens except in veterans who had fought in World War I. In the end, despite all of the disagreement, neither theory completely explains the human brains complexity.
-Thomas Hughlings Jackson created a theory which was thought to be a possible solution.
-Jackson believed that both potentiality and localization were in part correct and that behavior was made by multiple parts of the brain working collectively to cause behaviors, and Luria (1966–1973) furthered Jackson's theory.
+Marie J.P.
+Flourens conducted animal studies in which he found that the amount of brain tissue damaged directly affected the amount that behavior ability was altered or damaged.
+Kurt Goldstein observed the same idea as Flourens except in veterans who had fought in World War I. In the end, despite all of the disagreement, neither theory completely explains the human brain's complexity.
+Thomas Hughlings Jackson created a theory that was thought to be a possible solution.
+Jackson believed that both potentiality and localization were in part correct and that behavior was made by multiple parts of the brain working collectively to cause behaviors, and Luria furthered Jackson's theory.